William McIntosh: Legacy

 After William's death, his younger half-brother Roley McIntosh advanced to serve as chief of the Lower Creeks until 1859, moving with them to Indian Territory in the 1830s.
 His first wife had died and the widower married Susannah, the widow McIntosh.

-Led by his son Chilly, McIntosh's family and other Creeks voluntarily moved to Indian Territory from 1826 to 1830, where they settled at the forks of the Arkansas, Verdigris and Grand (Neosho) rivers, setting up the Western Creek Nation.
+Led by his son Chilly, McIntosh's family and other Muscogee voluntarily moved to Indian Territory from 1826 to 1830, where they settled at the forks of the Arkansas, Verdigris and Grand (Neosho) rivers, setting up the Western Muscogee Nation.
 His two sons Chillicothe and Daniel McIntosh both served as Confederate officers in the Civil War.
 Chilly founded the 1st Creek Mounted Volunteers (later known as the First Creek Cavalry Regiment, C.S.A.); Chilly founded the 2nd Creek Mounted Volunteers (later known as the Second Creek Cavalry Regiment, CSA).
 Both brothers later became Baptist ministers in the Indian Territory.
 Eight McIntosh men served with the Confederate Army during the war.

-Daughter Catherine "Kate" McIntosh and her husband Eufauli Creek Billy Cousins became a pre-statehood Florida pioneer family after settling in the sparsely-populated Northwestern Florida Panhandle in September 1842.
+Daughter Catherine "Kate" McIntosh and her Eufaula husband Billy Cousins became a pre-statehood Florida pioneer family after settling in the sparsely populated Northwestern Florida Panhandle in September 1842.

-Daughter Rebecca McIntosh married Benjamin Hawkins in the Western Creek Nation in 1831.
+Daughter Rebecca McIntosh married Benjamin Hawkins in the Western Muscogee Nation in 1831.
 Benjamin knew Sam Houston, and in 1833 he and Rebecca moved to Marion County, Texas, on the territory's eastern border, where they developed the Refuge plantation.
 Their son William died young, and they had two daughters, Louisa and Anna.
-Benjamin Hawkins died in 1836 in Texas, killed near Nagodoches.
+Benjamin Hawkins died in 1836 in Texas, killed near Nacogdoches.

 By the 1840s, Rebecca's sisters Delilah McIntosh, who married William Drew, and Catherine Hettie McIntosh, who married James D. Willison, were settled in Texas with their husbands and families on part of the Hawkins property.
 Delilah and William Drew's 2400-acre plantation, called Falonah, was near the Refuge.
 The widow Rebecca McIntosh Hawkins married Spire M. Hagerty, who held land and slaves on his Phoenix plantation in Harrison County, Texas.
 He died in December 1849 in Montgomery County, Alabama.
 By 1860, Rebecca Hagerty was the richest woman in Texas at the age of 45.
 She was the only woman who in 1860 owned more than 100 slaves, and likely the only Native American in Texas to do so.
 She owned three plantations: the third was in Cass County, and the total properties amounted to 12,800 acres.
 In 1860, her "personal wealth was reported to have been $85,000, and her real estate valued at $35,000.
 She was the wealthiest person in Marion County, where her plantation Refuge was located.
-Most of her personal wealth was attributed to the value of the one 102 people she held in bondage."
+Most of her personal wealth was attributed to the value of the 102 people she held in bondage."